Object: Portrait of Annie Baigent and Ashley Heath Baigent

 |Credit line||Purchased 1998 with New Zealand Lottery Grants Board funds|

-He has been identified as Ashley Heath Baigent and the woman is his wife Annie (nee Packard).
-Ashley was a farmer from Takaka at the time he attested for service on 8 January 1917.
-He was assigned to the NZFA New Zealand Field Artillery's 25th Reinforcements but was found to have a goitre and therefore 'unfit for active service'.
+Ashley Baigent strikes a confident pose with a bandolier over his left shoulder and riding spurs on his boots, but his war service was to be brief and uneventful.
+A farmer from Takaka, Golden Bay at the time he attested for service on 8 January 1917, Ashley was assigned to New Zealand Field Artillery's 25th Reinforcements but was found to have a goitre and therefore 'unfit for active service'.

 Disclaimer: This information was created from historic documentation, and may not necessarily reflect the best available knowledge about the item.
 Some collection images are created for identification purposes only and may not be of reproduction quality.
 Some images are not available due to copyright restrictions.
 If you have information or questions about objects in the collection, contact us using our enquiry form.
 You can also find out more about Collections Online.